 Assign the controls and samples to the appropriate wells in the instrument system software [1] and change the default instrument amplification protocol [2-TXT].
 Program the instrument to perform the dissociation analysis immediately after qPCR as described in the text manuscript [3].

+SCREEN: 61642_screenshot_1.
 Talent at the computer assigning the wells.

-Talent changing the amplification protocol.
+SCREEN: 61642_screenshot_2.
+Talent changing the amplification protocol and programming the dissociation analysis in the software.
 TEXT: 95 °C for 10 minutes, then 50 cycles of 95 °C for 10 seconds and 62.5 °C for 60 seconds

-Talent programming the dissociation analysis in the software.

 When the run ends, review and verify the amplification plot.
 In the experiment menu of the instrument system software, select the amplification plot option.
 If no data are displayed, click the green Analyze button [1].